 Scannable Resumes Preparation

-Preparing scannable resumes or cover letters is easy.
-You can use your current resume and include the resume writing tips.
+Preparing scannable resumes or cover letter is easy.
+You can use your current resume and include resume writing tips.
 However, once you understand what the computer searches for, you may decide to add a few keywords to increase your opportunities for matching job requirements or getting hits.

 A keyword resume or an electronic resume are two names used for resumes specially designed for this purpose.

-So, make sure you describe your experience with concrete words rather then vague descriptions.
-The computer system will extract the key words from your sentences.
+So, make sure you describe your experience with concrete words rather than vague descriptions.
+The computer system will extract the keywords from your sentences.

 - Place your name at the top of the page on its own line.
 Your name should also be the first text on pages two and others.

 - Use standard address format below your name.